 In the end, we arrive at the final version where we have 3 regions:

-• All regions are interconnected through the Fabric aggregator down.
+- All regions are interconnected through the

-• Requests within a single Zone are executed with a maximum of 6 hops; between Zones — 8 hops.
+so users can find them by IP address. - Requests within a single Zone are executed with a maximum of 6 hops; between Zones — 8 hops.

 Additional Points